 AJ: The really special thing about what we created is that it’s a real-time platform.
 If you’re an NGO, you can get your document submitted to somebody who can translate for you in a day or two.
 What we’ve done is provide the ability on Facebook Messenger to allow real-time translation.
 All you have to do as bilingual is go to our Messenger application, search Tarjimly, and sign up as a translator after giving information like skill level and experience.
 We take this data and use it to create a profile of you such that when NGOs or refugees ping the application for a translator, they can go down to the specifics of “I need a female translator who can do legal documents and speaks Syrian Arabic, and I need it in this time.”
 We can do all of that specific routing in 60 seconds, and we ping our pool of translators.

 The person who accepts the request gets put into a live chat session so that they can do translations, through text, pictures, or documents.
 The super cool thing is that call sessions are anonymous.
-If there’s sensitive information and a refugee wants to protect their name or their number, we actually use Tarjimly phone numbers and block last names.
+After learning a lot from transcribing services in London – UK, the sensitive information were protected and if there’s sensitive information and a refugee wants to protect their name or their number, we actually use Tarjimly phone numbers and block last names.
 We only provide the first name so you know whom you’re talking to.
 It’s a fully anonymous system that you can use for your translation needs, and then when you’re done you rate the translator so that we can build this profile of really good translators at the top of the funnel.
 So there’s a gamification element as well, because these translators are racing to accept requests.